kumait/TinyDA/README.md

 ##Installation

-TinyDA is available on [NuGet](https://www.nuget.org/packages/TinyDA/).
-You can download the latest build [here](https://github.com/kumait/TinyDA/releases)
+TinyDA is available on [NuGet](https://www.nuget.org/packages/TinyDA/), or you can download the latest build [here](https://github.com/kumait/TinyDA/releases).